opatiny/fawami/README.md

 Typescript:

 - `structuredClone(object)`: create a typed copy of the object
-- random values with seed: use the `XSadd` library
+- random values with seed: use the `ml-random` library
 - add types for a library: `npm i @types/thePackage`

 Node.js